• Blog

 • Common types of accessorial fees include detention fees, layover fees, a fuel surcharge, and charges for specialized equipment.
 Because these situations are common, it’s important to prioritize detailed planning and transparent communication with carriers.

-• You can manage accessorial charges with accurate shipment details, logistics software, and the help of third-party logistics providers.
+• You can manage accessorial charges with accurate shipment details, advanced logistics software, and the help of third-party logistics providers.

 What Are Accessorial Charges in Shipping?